qumuchegi/notion-browser-helper/README.md

 # browser extension for Notion

-connect browser with Notion.
-This project bootstraped by [Plasmo](https://docs.plasmo.com/)
+connect browser with Notion, and bootstraped by [Plasmo](https://docs.plasmo.com/)

 ## features till now